jbrt/aws-eks/terraform/README.md

 - Kubernetes Dashboard
 - Metrics server (for Horizontal Pod AutoScaling)
-- Cluster-autoscaler (better auto-scaling by updating AWS ASG parameters)
+- Cluster-autoscaler (better auto-scaling by updating AWS ASG parameters) **Will be moved to Helm sooner**

 ### Kubernetes Dashboard